To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Ultimately, it's up to you how much risk you want to take on.

-But doing some rough, but tough, sums, based on 4thWay's standards, we can loosely categorise the number of loans lenders need to have a large margin of safety during a severe recession.
+But doing some rough, but tough, sums, based on 4thWay's standards, we can loosely categorise loans for you like this, assuming there's a severe recession and major property crash.
 Here we go:

 4thWay Risk Scores are based on a very-tough-bordering-on-mean version of the international “Basel” stress tests that banks are required to do on their own loans, and factor in the type of lending, bad-debt performance, reserve funds and other factors.